 From an eighteen year old’s signature.

-I worked out the details on this exercise with my college freshman daughter.
+I worked out the details on this exercise with my college freshman daughter at the time.

 Her signature said to me, “I am looking for who I am in this life, and as I am working this out, I am going to stay kinda out of the way and smaller until I figure it out.”

-I said to her, “Suzanne, people will pick up signals from you regarding who you think you are, and how they should approach and view you.”
+I said to her, “Suzanne, people will pick up signals from your handwriting regarding who you think you are, and how they should approach and view you.”

 Develop your confidence and develop your signature and you will discover who you are through the process.